 - 1. What is the phenomenon you want to understand?
 What is your question?
 It is often helpful to state your research interest as a question.
 Then the purpose of your proposal is to address that question.
 Everything in the proposal must contribute to that goal. - 2.
 What concepts are necessary to understand and address the question? - 3.
-How will your conceptualization of the question be operationalized?
+How will you operationalize your conceptualization of the question?
 That is, what will you observe/measure? - 4.
 How will you make the observations/measurements? - 5.
 What about data quality?
 How will you convince your reader that your observations and interpretations are reasonable and accurate?
 Please keep three important things in mind: the reliability and (construct) validity of measures; qualitative criteria like credibility, transferability, and trustworthiness; and the controversy about "criteria" for research quality generally. - 6.
-How will the data from the observations/measurements be analyzed? - 7.
+How will you analyze the data from the observations/measurements? - 7.
 How will such analysis address your question?

-Be very specific and explicit in addressing these questions.
+Be very specific and explicit in considering this list.
 They are useful guides for your proposal writing and design of the empirical data collection instrument for this class and for the implementation of proposals and the reporting of the results of research more generally.
-Also see Creswell (2003) and Katzer et al. (1998).
+Also see Creswell (2009) and Katzer et al. (1998).

-Remember, this proposal and empirical data instrument are rhetorical in nature: (1) convince me about the legitimacy and appropriateness of your phenomenon of interest, your method(s) of investigation, and your methods of data analysis and (2) demonstrate your ability to participate in the community of professional-level researchers.
-Persuade me.
+Remember, the proposal and empirical data instrument are rhetorical in nature.
+Your goal is to convince the instructor about the legitimacy and appropriateness of your phenomenon of interest, your method(s) of investigation, and your methods of data analysis.
+Demonstrate your ability to participate in the community of professional-level researchers.